Akshit8/my-docker/README.md

 - **Cgroups** - what an isloted process can use as resource from host machine is enforced by cgroups.

 ## A bit about Namespaces
 Namespaces provide the isolation needed to run multiple containers on one machine while giving each what appears like it’s own environment.
-We have following 6 namespaces thus providing different level and kind of isolation.
+We have following 6 namespaces thus providing different levels and kinds of isolation.

 - Unix Timesharing System
 - Process IDs
 - Mounts